dropbox/zxcvbn/README.md

 ________________________________________________________________________
 ```

-`zxcvbn`, named after a crappy password, is a password strength estimator. `zxcvbn` is different from other estimators in that it evaluates passwords the way modern crackers crack them.
-Through search, pattern matching, and conservative entropy calculations, it finds 10k common passwords, common names and surnames according to US census data, common English words, and other common patterns like dates, repeats (aaa), sequences (abcd), QWERTY patterns, and l33t speak.
+Named after a crappy password, zxcvbn is a password strength estimator inspired by password crackers.
+Through pattern matching and conservative entropy calculations, it recognizes 10k common passwords, common names and surnames according to US census data, popular English words, and other common patterns like dates, repeats (`aaa`), sequences (`abcd`), keyboard patterns (`qwertyuiop`), and l33t speak.

-`zxcvbn` is an algorithm that can be used in place of a password policy -- it is more secure, more flexible, and less frustrating when sites require a minimal score instead of the dreaded "passwords must contain three of {lower, upper, numbers, symbols}".
-Passwords can be strong and weak for so many reasons that are hard to capture with policy rules, whereas `zxcvbn` allows many styles so long as it detects sufficient complexity.
-Passphrases are rated highly given enough uncommon words, for example.
+zxcvbn is an algorithm to to be used in place of a password policy — it is more secure, flexible, and usable when sites require a minimal complexity score instead of (for example) the dreaded "passwords must contain three of {lower, upper, numbers, symbols}".

+* __More secure__: policies often fail both ways, allowing weak passwords (`P@ssword1`) and disallowing strong passwords (`incorrectmulevoltaicclip`).
+* __More flexible__: zxcvbn allows many password styles to flourish so long as it detects sufficient complexity.
+Passphrases are rated highly given enough uncommon words.
 Keyboard patterns are either terrible or great depending on length and number of shifts and turns.
-Capitalization adds complexity, but only if it's unpredictable.
-Neither crackers nor `zxcvbn` are fooled by '@' for 'a' or '0' for 'o'.
+Capitalization adds more complexity when it's unpRedIctable.
+Neither crackers nor zxcvbn are fooled by `'@'` for `'a'` or `'0'` for `'o'`.
+* __More usable__: Offloading a list of password rules onto users is bad usability.
+Understanding and satisfying said policy can be time-consuming and frustrating, leading to passwords that are [harder to remember](https://xkcd.com/936/).
+Use zxcvbn to build a simple, rule-free interface that gives instant feedback.

-At Dropbox we use `zxcvbn` to give people instantaneous feedback when they create a new account or change/reset a password. `zxcvbn` is designed for node and the browser, but we use our [python port](https://github.com/dropbox/python-zxcvbn) inside the Dropbox desktop client, [Objective C port](https://github.com/dropbox/zxcvbn-ios) on iOS, and Java port (not yet open sourced) on Android.
+At Dropbox we use zxcvbn on our [signup page](https://www.dropbox.com/register) and change/reset password flows. zxcvbn is designed for node and the browser, but we use our [python port](https://github.com/dropbox/python-zxcvbn) inside the Dropbox desktop client, [Objective C port](https://github.com/dropbox/zxcvbn-ios) in our iOS app, and Java port (not yet open sourced) on Android.

 For more motivation, see: